spaceWafflesss/Free-A-Level-resources/README.md

 ### My personnel advice
 I did not find the study book very useful for learning the exam, though this will depend per person.
 For those who don't have a large vocaburlery, Readlang can help you gain a lot fairly quickly, and then practice those words as flashcards.
 Lingq also does this with more resources, but requires a subscription.

 For paper 1, the first two sections (listening and reading) can only be practiced over the long term, as they both depend on exposure to the language.
 Watching, listening or reading francophone media can help with this.
-Programs like Arte, C'est pas sorcière (a classic), or newspapers like Le Monde, Slate.fr, or BBC afrique.
+Programs like Arte, C'est pas sorcière (a classic), Easy French, (youtube channel) or newspapers like Le Monde, Slate.fr, or BBC afrique.
 Arte has podcasts like 28 minutes.

 For paper 2, most of the marks are in the two texts you need to write in response to a question you chose to respond to about your chosen book and movie, or just two books.
 One way to practice this is to practice on the questions from past papers, and then look at the example reponses in the mark scheme.
 These show you what they exept you to talk about.